Fractional quantum anomalous Hall phase for Raman superarray of Rydberg atoms

 where $a_{j_x,j_y}^{\dagger}$ ($b_{j_x,j_y}^{\dagger}$) creates a hard-core boson at site $(j_x,j_y)$ with odd (even) $j_y$, simulated by the Rydberg states of type $A$ ($B)$.
 The hopping coefficients $J_{l_x,l_y}$ are independent of position except it picks up a phase of $e^{i\pi j_x l_y}$~\cite{LADDI,LADDI2,LADDI3}.

-To give an intuitive example and later demonstrate high feasibility of realizing topological band with large band gap/bandwidth ratio $E_\text{gap}/w$, we consider first a minimal model including hoppings with $l_x^2+l_y^2\leq4$.
-Explicitly, as illustrated in Fig.~\ref{fig:SchemeFig}(a,b), the Hamiltonian that keeps terms up to next next nearest neighbor (NNNN) hopping is given by
+To give an intuitive example and later demonstrate high feasibility of realizing topological band with large flatness ratio, we consider first a minimal model including hoppings with $l_x^2+l_y^2\leq4$.
+The flatness ratio $E_\text{gap}/w$ is defined by the ratio of the band gap $E_{\mathrm{gap}}$ and the bandwidth of the lower band $w$.
+Explicitly, as illustrated in Figure~\ref{fig:SchemeFig}(a,b), the Hamiltonian that keeps terms up to next next nearest neighbor (NNNN) hopping is given by